 Contributing to technical consultations undertaken by national and supra-national bodies and authorities

 Strategy advisory, product development and operational frameworks for financial institutions including Shariah governance frameworks and external Shariah auditing

-Undertaking reporting/consultancy on specific commissioned projects in the arenas of Islamic microfinance, takaful and developing waqf solutions
+Undertaking reporting/consultancy on specific commissioned projects on microfinance, takaful and waqf

 Worked across multiple regulatory agencies in Nigeria in a systematic structured manner over a five year period through local NGO partner EFInA (Enhancing Financial Innovation & Access).
 Work included Islamic capacity building sessions for professional bankers, working groups, microfinance programs, developing scholars, identifying regulatory gaps, undertaking operating framework analysis for Shariah compliance, reviewing capital markets master plans and assisting in developing takaful regulatory guidelines.